owlsdepartment/ovee/docs/reactivity/overview.md

 The further part is pretty simple, if the user wants to open dialog immediately, he just needs to pass 2nd argument as `true`.

 Currently, we have a way to store and create our dialogs.
-Let's just define our `Dialog` class with it's most important feature: opening and closing itself!
+Let's just define our `Dialog` class with its most important feature: opening and closing itself!

 ```js
 export class Dialog {